itzreggie/Tech-Depot/README.md

 # Tech Depot

-My Name is Ekong Rejoice and this is website i made for my project in this front-end course.
+My name is Ekong Rejoice and this is website i made for my project in this front-end course.
 Tech Depot is a comprehensive online platform catering to users' needs for electronic items, home appliances, devices, and more.

 ## Running The Project